awsdocs/aws-ios-developer-guide/doc_source/lambda-serverless-business-logic-in-the-cloud-for-ios.rst

                     context.succeed("Your client ID is " + context.identity);
                 }

-For more information about Identity ID, see `Amazon Cognito Identity <http://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/cognito-auth.html>`_.
+For more about Amazon Cognito in the AWS Mobile SDK for iOS, see :doc:`cognito-auth-aws-identity-for-ios`.

 .. _Cognito Console: https://console.aws.amazon.com/cognito/home